Foreign Sovereign Immunities Act

 ALL / ALL /

-The Department of State, Overseas Citizens Services [formerly Special Consular Services], is responsible for providing service of process on foreign states under the Foreign Sovereign Immunities Act (FSIA) via the diplomatic channel in accordance with 28 U.S.C 1608(a)(4) and implementing regulations, 22 C.F.R.
+The Department of State, Overseas Citizens Services [formerly Special Consular Services], is responsible for providing service of process on foreign states under the Foreign Sovereign Immunities Act (FSIA) through diplomatic channels in accordance with 28 U.S.C 1608(a)(4) and implementing regulations, 22 C.F.R.
 93. In addition, the Department provides assistance under Sec.
-1608(b) of the Act by providing information about service pursuant to letters rogatory or applicable international conventions on service.
-Providing service pursuant to the FSIA is the Department of State’s statutory obligation and, provided the hierarchical methods of service set forth in Sec.
-1608 have been followed, the Department has no discretion in complying with the Act.
+1608(b) of the Act by providing information about service pursuant to letters rogatory or applicable international conventions on service and transmitting letters rogatory through diplomatic channels.
+Facilitating service pursuant to the FSIA is the Department of State’s statutory obligation, and the Department has no discretion in complying with the Act, provided a complete and appropriately compiled request is received, absent a clear indication the hierarchical methods of service set forth in Sec.
+1608 were not followed, and a diplomatic channel is available.
 See 28 U.S.C.1608(a)(4); H.R.
 Rep. No. 94-1487, 94th Cong., 2d Sess.
 (1976) reprinted in 1976 U.S. Code Cong. & Ad.
 News 6623; 22 C.F.R.
 Part 93.

-Since the enactment of the FSIA in 1976, the general exceptions to the jurisdictional immunity of a foreign state have expanded, moving beyond the realm of "commercial activity."
+Under the FSIA, a State is presumed to be entitled to sovereign immunity, unless an enumerated exception applies.
+Contemporary international law recognizes exceptions beyond the realm of "commercial activity," as reflected in the FSIA.
 Specifically, 28 U.S.C.
-1605 now provides that a foreign state shall not be immune from the jurisdiction of courts of the United States or of the states in any case in which:
+1605 provides that a foreign state shall not be immune from the jurisdiction of courts of the United States or of the states in any case in which:

 1605(a) (1) - explicit or implicit waiver of immunity by the foreign state;